biocorecrg/ExOrthist/README.md

 Output
 ------------
-ExOrthist saves the exint plot in a pdf file containing the query geneID (e.g ENSMUSG00000000881_exint_plot.pdf) in the **--output** folder.
-If the **--isoformID** argument is provided, this is introduced in the file name (e.g. ENSMUSG00000000881-ENSMUSP00000000901_exint_plot.pdf).
+ExOrthist saves the exint plot in a pdf file containing the query geneID (e.g ENSG00000159055_exint_plot.pdf) in the **--output** folder.
+If the **--isoformID** argument is provided, this is introduced in the file name (e.g. ENSG00000159055-ENSP00000290130_exint_plot.pdf).

 ### Plot structure
 Homologous genes are plotted on parallel horizontal axis.
 Exons are illustrated as gray rectangles.
 The query gene is plotted on top of the others, with all its exons represented with the sequential genomic order and relative exon length.
 Exons in the target genes are vertically aligned to their orthologous exon in the query species (thus, their order in the plot might not always reflect their genomic disposition).
+The following plot is the one returned by the `exint_plotter.nf` test run:

 <br />